-Carbon monoxide kills a PIF about the dangers of carbon monoxide leaking into your home.
-Will almost certainly press your paranoia buttons and incidentally was made after two students were killed from carbon monoxide poisoning for an extra bit of nightmare fuel.
+This PIF about the dangers of carbon monoxide leaking into your home.
+Will almost certainly press your paranoia buttons, and incidentally it was made after two students were killed from carbon monoxide poisoning for an extra bit of nightmare fuel.

-this UK ad from the seventies called searching showing someone looking around in their fire destroyed house while disembodied voice over of the family screaming for each other can be heard.
+This UK ad from The Seventies called Searching, showing someone looking around in their fire-destroyed house while a disembodied voice over of the family screaming for each other can be heard.
 There is no mercy with this one.